ibmresilient/resilient-community-apps/fn_qradar_integration/README.md

 - QRadar Find Reference Set Item
 - QRadar Search

-Sample Workflows that demostrate how to use the functions above:
+Sample Workflows that demonstrate how to use the functions above:
 - Example of adding an item to QRadar reference set
 - Example of deleting QRadar Reference set item
 - Example of finding an item from a QRadar reference set